 What about planned provincial ATA events and activities?

-Most Association events are continuing with the assistance of technology.
+As a result, most events are continuing with the assistance of technology.
 ARA and Summer Conference will be offered virtually in 2021.

 What about ATA local activities?